 Camp Fire Support - Water Safety

 One of their major findings was that people living in the burn area lacked much needed building water safety guidance.
 While many efforts were underway to understand and resolve water distribution system issues, people did not have guidance on how to determine if their plumbing was safe or requires replacement.
 People also did not have guidance on what they should consider when selecting in-building water treatment devices.
 This gap was identified to local, state, and federal agencies and a recommendation was made to immediately provide drinking water safety guidance to these individuals.
+A copy of the draft findings presented to utilities, town, county, state, and federal agencies can be found here (Agenda pages 20-25).

 Thank you for visiting.
 Please contact the team at PlumbingSafety@purdue.edu if you have any questions, insights, or information you think they should know.
 We have also posted frequently asked questions (FAQ) received from persons affected by the Camp Fire.
+Presentations we have delivered about the Camp Fire response and recovery are posted here.

 Dr. Andrew Whelton, Dr. Caitlin Proctor, Dr. Amisha Shah, Dr. Juneseok Lee, Dr. David Yu